dpaniukov/dpaniukov.github.io/_posts/2016-08-01-three-level-analysis-with-fsl-and-ants-3.md

 ---
 Today we will be setting up level 3 in a 3-level model with FSL and Nipype, using data from [Part 1](https://dpaniukov.github.io/2016/07/03/three-level-analysis-with-fsl-and-ants-1.html) and copes from [Part 2](https://dpaniukov.github.io/2016/07/14/three-level-analysis-with-fsl-and-ants-2.html)

 Level 3 setup is very similar to levels 1 and 2.
-At the beginning we will be importing some useful libraries and setting up the project variables.
+At the beginning, we will be importing some useful libraries and setting up the project variables.

 {% highlight python %}